jaylenw/nota/Readme.md

 ## Setting up authentication with MongoDB

 Mandatory for Production Environment, optional for test and development.
-By default, code in Nota expects authentication to be handle for test and development environments.
-To use test and development environment without mongodb authentication, go to `scripts/test.sh` and `scripts/development.sh` and comment out the line exporting the `DATABASEURI`.
+By default, code in Nota does not expect authentication to be handled for test and development environments.
+To use test and development environment with mongodb authentication, go to `scripts/test.sh` and `scripts/development.sh` and make modifications to the line exporting the `DATABASEURI`.

+Note: When dropping collections or databases with a new user attached to it, that new user may not be able to drop the database.
+Consult MongoDB documentation for more info.

 **Note, in production, please use a unique username and strong password for everything.**